sanket0802/NODE-VERCEL-API-DEMO/README.md

 # nodejs-posgresql
-A demo Quotes REST API using Node.js and PostgreSQL.
+A demo Users REST API using Node.js and PostgreSQL.
 Built with Express Js.

 ## Deploy with Heroku